MasonrySaver Heavy Duty Water Repellent Review 2023 4.9/5 (9)

-The MasonrySaver Heavy Duty Water Repellent is one of our top sealers for waterproofing concrete based on performance and price.
-If you have any questions or have used the MasonrySaver Heavy Duty Water Repellent product, please ask below in our Q&A area.
-We are here to help!
+Restore-A-Garage Epoxy RatingBased on performance and price, the MasonrySaver Heavy Duty Water Repellent is one of our top sealers for waterproofing concrete.
+If you have any questions or have used the MasonrySaver Heavy Duty Water Repellent product, please ask me in our Q&A area below.
+I am here to help!

 Concrete Sealer Ingredients: Blend of Silanes and Siloxanes